 - Click fraud: A type of fraud that is committed by clicking on ads with the intention of generating revenue for the attacker.
 Botnets are often used to commit click fraud.

 Impacts of Botnet

-Cybercriminals try to control and infect thousand, even millions of computers.
-They try to act as the master of this bot network or “zombie network” that can deliver a DDoS attack “Distributed Denial of Service”, spam campaign and other types of attacks.
-In numerous cases, the cybercriminals establish a vast network of computer/zombie machines and sell the access of zombie network to various other criminals.
+Cybercriminals try to control and infect thousands, even millions of computers.
+They try to act as the master of this bot network or “zombie network” that can deliver a DDoS attack “Distributed Denial of Service”, spam campaign, and other types of attacks.
+In numerous cases, the cybercriminals establish a vast network of computer/zombie machines and sell access to the zombie networks to various other criminals.
 Spammers can take this network on rent or become a part of a spam campaign.
 A botnet can be legal because a computer can be a part of legal networking for distributed computing and research studies.

 Tips to Prevent Botnet

-If you want to protect your computer against Trojans and various other threats, you should install reliable anti-malware software on your computer.
+If you want to protect your computer against Trojans and various other threats, you should install reliable anti-malware software on the computer.
 Keep this software up-to-date and stay away from malicious websites.